 Direction

-After the museum visit, you may want to round off the hike with a good meal.
-The Gasthaus Eck in Hauptstr.
-40 is recommended for this, but note that it is closed on Thursdays.
+After visiting the museum, you may want to round off your hike with a good meal.
+We recommend the Gasthaus Eck at Hauptstr.
+40, but please note that Thursdays are closed.
 (Tel.
 09356 5447)

-To get to Obersinn railway station, follow Schulgasse and after a good 100 m turn right into "Eller" street.
-The tour ends at the station in Obersinn.
+To get to Obersinn railway station, follow Schulgasse and after a good 100 metres turn right into Eller.
+The tour ends at the railway station in Obersinn.

 Tour map